Exploring Input File Support in GenAI Models: What Works and What Doesn’t

 Source: Freepik via freepik licence

 Generative AI models have become indispensable tools across industries, but their effectiveness often hinges on the types of input files they can process.
-Here, we assess the capabilities of leading GenAI models—including Claude 3.7 Sonnet, GPT-4.5, and Qwen2.5-Max—examining their support for formats like PDF, JSON, and Python files, and uncovering the current limitations.
+Here, we assess the capabilities of leading GenAI interfaces—including Claude, ChatGPT, Gemini, Grok, etc.—examining their support for formats like PDF, JSON, and Python files, and uncovering the current limitations.

 To understand the versatility of GenAI models, we evaluated their ability to handle a range of common and specialised file formats.
 Our analysis covered plain text (.txt), Microsoft Word documents (.docx), PDFs (.pdf), images (.png), structured data formats like JSON (.json), Excel spreadsheets (.xlsx), and comma-separated values (.csv).
 We also tested support for technical formats such as LaTeX (.tex) for mathematical notation, Python scripts (.py) for code, PowerPoint presentations (.pptx), and even the more unique .dat files often used for raw data storage.
 This broad assessment reveals how well these models accommodate diverse inputs in real-world applications.

-Claude 3.7 Sonnet Yes Yes Yes Yes Yes Limited Limited Yes Yes No Yes
+Claude Yes Yes Yes Yes Yes Limited Limited Yes Yes No Yes

 Copilot Yes Yes Yes Yes Yes Yes Yes No No Limited No

-Gemini 2.0 Flash Yes Yes Yes Yes Yes Yes Yes No Yes Yes No
+Gemini Yes Yes Yes Yes Yes Yes Yes No Yes Yes No

-Qwen 2.5 Plus Yes Yes Yes Yes Yes Yes Yes No No No No
+Qwen Yes Yes Yes Yes Yes Yes Yes No No No No

 Claude 3.7 Sonnet's performance (accessed on 6 April 2025)